Resistance Bands: Are They Good For Arthritis In The Knee?

 The good news?

-Exercise promotes relaxation, improves sleep, boosts energy, and can even ease anxiety and depression.
+Exercise can actually help to decrease your pain, improve sleep, boost energy, and even ease anxiety and depression.

-But before you start hustling, talk to your doctor.
-We’re all different and have different fitness levels, so it’s important to take it slow.
+We all are at different fitness levels, so it’s important to start at your own level and take it slow.

 Leave a Reply